MansourSol/Project-RNA-Angles/README.md

 Folder DATA :
 contains the initial data we used from rsRNASP (for the Train set) and RNA puzzles (for the Test set)

+Folder DATA MODIFIED :
+contains all the intermediate files that are created along the workflow.

+Folder RESULTS :
+contains the various results obtained : the predicted classe and angles, and the MAE (mean absolute error).

+Folder SRC :
+contains the various programs of the workflow.